donbrae/glossar/README.md

-Merk: this readme is scrieved in Scots, while the code an comments itsel is in English.
+Merk: this readme is scrieved in Scots; the code an comments is in English.

 # Ettle